Sm

 Key Applications

-The primary end-uses of Samarium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Samarium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Samarium-cobalt permanent magnets — Samarium plays a vital role in samarium-cobalt permanent magnets, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Samarium-cobalt permanent magnets - Samarium is valued in samarium-cobalt permanent magnets for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Defense and aerospace magnets — Samarium plays a vital role in defense and aerospace magnets, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Defense and aerospace magnets - Samarium is valued in defense and aerospace magnets for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Nuclear reactor control — Samarium plays a vital role in nuclear reactor control, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Nuclear reactor control - Samarium is valued in nuclear reactor control for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook